chapel-lang/chapel/doc/developer/contributorAgreements/README.md

 Chapel Contributor Agreements
 =============================

-This directory contains Chapel's Apache-2.0-based contributor license agreements (CLAs) which serve as a precondition for committing code to the Chapel repository.
+This directory contains Chapel's Apache 2.0 contributor license agreements (CLAs).
+We require these to be filled out before contributing to the repository in order to help us maintain Chapel's license terms.

 There are two versions:

-* chapel-ccla.pdf : For corporations (or other organizations) in which one person is responsible for granting the rights for other contributors
+* chapel-ccla.pdf : For corporations or other organizations in which one entity is responsible for granting the rights for other contributors.
+This includes academic contributors who are working on Chapel as part of their job or funded research.

-* chapel-icla.pdf : For individual contributors
+* chapel-icla.pdf : For individual contributors.